A Belief Propagation Algorithm for Multipath-Based SLAM: Experimental Results

-Fig.~\ref{fig:syntheticdata_agenterrors_MOSPA_numfeat} shows the root mean square error (RMSE) of the estimated time-varying agent position, the average numbers of detected PFs for the two PAs, and the mean optimal subpattern assignment (MOSPA)\footnote{\rd{We remark that an alternative to the ``classical'' OSPA metric \cite{Schuhmacher2008} is provided by the generalized OSPA metric proposed in \cite{RahmathullahFusion2017}, which does not normalize the OSPA error by the cardinality of the larger set and penalizes the cardinality error differently.}} errors \cite{Schuhmacher2008} for the two PAs \rd{and the associated VAs}, all versus time $n$.
+Fig.~\ref{fig:syntheticdata_agenterrors_MOSPA_numfeat} shows the root mean square error (RMSE) of the estimated time-varying agent position, the average numbers of detected PFs for the two PAs, and the mean optimal subpattern assignment (MOSPA)\footnote{We remark that an alternative to the ``classical'' OSPA metric \cite{Schuhmacher2008} is provided by the generalized OSPA metric proposed in \cite{RahmathullahFusion2017}, which does not normalize the OSPA error by the cardinality of the larger set and penalizes the cardinality error differently.} errors \cite{Schuhmacher2008} for the two PAs and the associated VAs, all versus time $n$.
 These results were obtained by averaging over the 100 simulation runs.
-The MOSPA errors are based on the Euclidean metric and use cutoff parameter 5{\ist}m and order parameter 1 \cite{Schuhmacher2008}.
-It can be seen in Fig.~\ref{fig:syntheticdata_agenterrors_MOSPA_numfeat}(a) that the average agent position RMSE \rd{is mostly below 0.12{\ist}m} for all parameters settings and \rd{below 0.073{\ist}m for SLAM 1 and SLAM 2}.
-The average numbers of detected PFs in Figs.~\ref{fig:syntheticdata_agenterrors_MOSPA_numfeat}(b), (c) are seen to be effectively equal to the respective true numbers of features $L_n^{(1)} \!\rmv=\rmv 6$ and $L_n^{(2)} \!\rmv=\rmv 5$ for SLAM 1 and SLAM 2.
-For SLAM 3, the average numbers are slightly below the true numbers, which can be explained by the low detection probability $P_\text{d} \!=\rmv 0.5$ and the high mean number of false alarms $\mu_\text{FA}^{(j)} \!\rmv=\!
-2$ relative to the true numbers of features.
-However, the performance of the algorithm is \rd{still good}, which suggests that the algorithm has a high level of robustness.
-The MOSPA errors for SLAM 1 are seen in Figs.~\ref{fig:syntheticdata_agenterrors_MOSPA_numfeat}(d), (e) to decrease with time until they are ultimately below \rd{0.11}{\ist}m for both PAs. \rd{The position RMSEs of the individual PFs are at most 0.25{\ist}m and in many cases around 0.05{\ist}m.} In general, the RMSE and MOSPA errors for SLAM 2 and SLAM 3 are \rd{slightly larger (ultimately 0.15{\ist}m for SLAM 2 and 0.20{\ist}m for SLAM 3).}
+The MOSPA errors are based on the Euclidean metric and use cutoff parameter 5{\ist}m and order 1 \cite{Schuhmacher2008}.
+It can be seen in Fig.~\ref{fig:syntheticdata_agenterrors_MOSPA_numfeat}(a) that the agent position RMSE is mostly below 0.12{\ist}m for all parameter settings and below 0.08{\ist}m for SLAM 1 and SLAM 2.
+The average numbers of detected PFs in Figs.~\ref{fig:syntheticdata_agenterrors_MOSPA_numfeat}(b), (c) are effectively equal to the respective true numbers of features $L_n^{(1)} \!\rmv=\rmv 6$ and $L_n^{(2)} \!\rmv=\rmv 5$ for SLAM 1 and SLAM 2.
+The MOSPA errors are shown in Figs.~\ref{fig:syntheticdata_agenterrors_MOSPA_numfeat}(d), (e).
+For SLAM 1, they decrease until they are ultimately below 0.11{\ist}m for both PAs.
+In general, the agent position RMSE and MOSPA errors for SLAM 2 and SLAM 3 are slightly larger.
+However, the performance of our algorithm is still good, which suggests a high robustness.
+We note that the agent position RMSE converged for all simulation runs and all parameter settings.
+Furthermore, we observed that the position RMSEs of the individual PFs (not shown in Fig.~\ref{fig:syntheticdata_agenterrors_MOSPA_numfeat}) are at most 0.25{\ist}m and in many cases around 0.05{\ist}m.